qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

 #. :need:`Safety Engineer <rl__safety_engineer>`

-   * Analyse the platform feature architecture with a Platform Feature DFA
+   * Analyse all the feature architectures together with a Platform DFA
    * Analyse the feature architecture with a Feature FMEA and Feature DFA
    * Analyse the component architecture with a Component FMEA and Component DFA
    * Monitor/verify the FMEA and DFA